 Place the ham bone in a freezer bag and make sure the top is well-sealed.
 It's best to use a vacuum bag to get all the air out and ensure freshness.
 If you don't have that option, remove as much air as possible from the bag.
 Check to make sure the bag isn't punctured by any of the sharp edges remaining on the bone.

 Label the package with the contents and date.
 This takes the guesswork out of what's inside and whether it's been in the freezer for months or years.
 Place the ham bone in the freezer with enough space around it to ensure it freezes quickly.

 For best results, try to use your frozen ham bone within three months.
 There may be some loss of flavor if you keep it longer, and any bits of meat and cartilage remaining on it may get freezer burn or dry out.

-When you're ready to use your ham bone, let it defrost in the refrigerator overnight before tossing it into the pot with the other ingredients.
-Otherwise, it is basically a large ice cube that will interfere with the proper temperature needed to ensure that all of the food in your pot is free of bacteria.
+When you're ready to use the ham bone, let it defrost in the refrigerator overnight before tossing it into the pot with the other ingredients.
+Otherwise, it is basically a large ice cube that will interfere with obtaining the proper cooking temperature.

 Once the bone is thawed, use it to make ham broth or stock.
 Though they're nearly identical, technically broth is made with meat and bone while stock is just the bone.
 Both typically use seasonings and a few vegetables.
 They're both easy to make and using ham is just like making chicken stock.

 For a ham stock, bring 4 quarts of water to a boil.
 Add the ham bone and desired seasonings, then let it simmer for three to four hours.
 This can be done in a slow cooker as well.
 Once done, let it cool, then strain out the bone and any other solids.
 Refrigerate the stock.
 A layer of fat will solidify on top, which needs to be skimmed off and discarded.